serena-yu17/Numeric-calculator/Readme.txt

 This console C++ program accepts mathematical expressions, and will calculate its value.

-Parentheses, +, -, *, /, x log y (= log base-x y), n root x (= n'th root of x), sqrt (square root) are supported.
+Parentheses, +, -, *, /, x log y (= log base-x y), n root x (= n'th root of x), sqrt (square root), ** or ^, %, and // are supported.
 If omitted, default log base is 2, i.e. log x = log base-2 x.

+** or ^ represent the operator of power, e.g. 2 ^ 3 = 8, 2 ** 3 = 8.

+"//" represents floor division - division that results into whole number adjusted to the left in the number line

+% represents modulation, e.g. 5 % 3 = 2.

-Support for exponentiation and imaginary numbers remain in development.
+Support for imaginary numbers remain to be added

 All syntaxes are non-case-sensitive.